Melbourne Storm: New Zealand Warriors

 This is more of a traditional game due to the large number of Kiwi internationals Melbourne has fielded in their history.
-Matches between the two clubs are normally close and low scoring, with the overall head to head (as of 2020) in Melbourne's favour (45 clashes, Melbourne 27-Warriors 16 and 2 draws).
+Matches between the two clubs are normally close and low scoring, with the overall head to head (as of 2020) in Melbourne's favour (45 clashes, Melbourne 27 – Warriors 16 and 2 draws).
 These two sides played an annual ANZAC Day clash each year between 2009 and 2014.
-For 2015 it was played earlier in April before moving back to ANZAC Day for 2016 onwards.
+In 2015 it was not scheduled so the Warriors could celebrate the 100th anniversary of ANZAC Day at home.
+From 2016 onwards (with the exception of 2020), it has been played on every ANZAC Day since.
 Both teams play for the Michael Moore Trophy.

 The two sides have met each other twice in the finals series.
-The first being in week one of the 2008 finals series where New Zealand pulled off one of the biggest finals upsets defeating Melbourne 18-15.
+The first being in week one of the 2008 finals series where New Zealand pulled off one of the biggest finals upsets defeating Melbourne 18–15.
 New Zealand had finished the season in eighth whilst Melbourne had finished as Minor Premiers.
-In 2011, the two club's met in the preliminary final where New Zealand once again defeated Melbourne in a major upset to reach the 2011 NRL Grand Final.
+In 2011, the two clubs met in the preliminary final where Melbourne was defeated by New Zealand in a major upset, thus falling one match short of the 2011 NRL Grand Final.

 Sydney Roosters

 This competitive rivalry began in the 2017 NRL season when the two clubs met in Round 16 at the Adelaide Oval.
-The Sydney Roosters won a very tight game in Golden Point 25-24 then only seven weeks later, Melbourne won the return game 16-13 at AAMI Park.
-In this game, the Sydney Roosters were leading 13-12 after 73 minutes after kicking a field goal before Joe Stimson scored a late try to steal the win just before full time.
+The Sydney Roosters won a very tight game in Golden Point 25–24 then only seven weeks later, Melbourne won the return game 16–13 at AAMI Park.
+In this game, the Sydney Roosters were leading 13–12 after 73 minutes after kicking a field goal before Joe Stimson scored a late try to steal the win just before full time.
 The competitive nature with the Sydney Roosters increased in the off season when long time player Cooper Cronk announced that he was moving to Sydney and joining the club for 2018.

 In the 2018 premiership season, the two clubs only played one game, again at the Adelaide Oval.
-It was another tight game which this time Melbourne won 9-8 with Cameron Smith kicking a late field goal to snatch victory.
+It was another tight game which this time Melbourne won 9–8 with Cameron Smith kicking a late field goal to snatch victory.
 The two clubs remained neck and neck at the top of the table with the Sydney Roosters pipping Melbourne for the minor premiership on points difference.
-The two clubs did not meet until the 2018 NRL Grand Final with the Sydney Roosters winning 21-6.
+The two clubs did not meet until the 2018 NRL Grand Final with the Sydney Roosters winning 21–6.
 In the game, Cooper Cronk playing injured, assumed a virtual on-field player-coach role, using his years of Grand Final experience to help the Roosters defeat the Melbourne side.

 In 2019, the teams clashed twice during the season and both games were close.
-On Good Friday the Roosters defeated Melbourne 21-20 in Golden point overtime before the teams met once again in Adelaide, with Melbourne prevailing 14-12.
-The third clash of the year was the preliminary final, which the Sydney Roosters won 14-6 at the SCG.
+On Good Friday the Roosters defeated Melbourne 21–20 in Golden point overtime before the teams met once again in Adelaide, with Melbourne prevailing 14–12.
+The third clash of the year was the preliminary final, which the Sydney Roosters won 14–6 at the SCG.